uikit/uikit-site/docs/pages/sass.md

 ```

-The entry point for the Sass compiler, `site.scss`:
+The entry point for the Sass compiler is `site.scss`.
+Here you compile all source files in the following order:

 ```scss
 // site.scss